People smuggling and the organ trade

 In response to what was referred to as the ‘refugee crisis’, the European Union provided funding to Egypt and Sudan to prevent irregular migration and people smuggling from North Africa into Europe.
 This approach to migration management has unfortunately resulted in increased violence against migrant populations who are routinely subjected to random arrests, confinement, and deportation.

-Research funded by the British Academy (UK) (2021 - 2024) explored migrant routes into and out of North Africa and its extra-legal service industry in a bid to increase awareness of the structural inequalities and policy decisions that make people vulnerable to exploitation in illicit markets.
+Research funded by the British Academy (UK) and the Leverhulme Trust (UK) (2021 - 2024) explored migrant routes into and out of North Africa and its extra-legal service industry in a bid to increase awareness of the structural inequalities and policy decisions that make people vulnerable to exploitation in illicit markets.

 It was found that a series of drawn-out conflicts in the region and the ongoing humanitarian crisis had pushed people to the brink.
 In most cases, people’s precarious status as asylum seekers, refugees, or undocumented migrants made them targets of criminal groups.